 Osama bin Laden represented the danger of terrorism for all society and the day when Barack Obama launched Operation Neptune Spear.
 The operation was carried out by SEAL Team Six group.
 President and his administration watched the action filmed in real-time by a drone camera.

 Pete Souza’s photo was the only visual information about Osama’s death – there were nobody photos, no other materials.
 The White House Situation Room comprises several different conference rooms, and to monitor this mission, the President with the national security team moved into a small one.
-Souza made nearly 100 photographs, but all were from the same corner, due to lack of space.
-But this photo seems to capture the history moment at its best.
+Souza made nearly 100 historical photos, but all were from the same corner, due to lack of space.
+But this photo seems to capture the historical moment at its best.

 98. North Korea, David Guttenfelder, 2013.